dh1ye4y/Options-Analytics/README.md

 ![License](https://img.shields.io/badge/License-Educational-lightgrey)
 ## Overview

-This project is an end-to-end options analytics system built in Python using the Black–Scholes model and real market data.
-The project retrieves stock price data, computes historical volatility, prices options, estimates implied volatility, calculates Greeks, and generates several visual analytics used in quantitative finance.
+This project implements an end-to-end options analytics system in Python based on the Black–Scholes framework and real market data.
+It retrieves historical stock price data, estimates historical volatility, prices European options, computes implied volatility, and evaluates option Greeks.
-The repository contains both the code used to generate the analysis and the resulting visualizations.
+The system also produces multiple visual analytics commonly used in quantitative finance, enabling analysis of volatility behavior, option pricing dynamics, and risk sensitivities.
+The repository includes both the complete implementation used to perform the analysis and the generated visualizations.

 ## Key Features